-With new information arising from the latest health guidance, to the Ukraine crisis, to upcoming midterm elections, finding unbiased information is more important than ever.
+With new information arising from the upcoming elections, finding unbiased information is more important than ever.
 Because we want to navigate the world as truthfully as we can, we’ve created a guide to thoughtfully fact-checking media, from finding neutral sources to checking our biases.

-To stay up to date (and to learn more about other topics you enjoy, like sports or finance), you can head here for our favorite daily newsletters.
+To stay up to date (and to learn more about other topics you enjoy, like sports or finance), you can head here for our favorite email newsletters.

 1. Go straight to the source